What Are Viruses: Everything you Need to Know

 Interesting Facts

-The word virus comes from the Latin word, which means “poison”, or “slimy liquid.”
-Pretty accurate description, to say the least.
+The word virus comes from the Latin word “poison” or “slimy liquid.”
+That is a pretty accurate description.

-We already know that viruses can attack humans, animals, and plants, but they can even turn and attack other viruses as well.
+We already know that viruses can attack humans, animals, and plants but can also turn and attack other viruses.

 Viruses also happen to evolve faster than any other living organism.
 In just a few short hours, they can make up to 1,000 copies of themselves, causing devastation quickly.